Top Places for Snowshoeing

 Snowshoeing Guided Tours

 Snowshoeing with a guide allows you to explore the most beautiful areas, hassle-free.
-Several companies offer turnkey excursions from a few hours to several days.
-Quatre Natures takes you to the most beautiful trails of the Jacques-Cartier National Park while Québec Pure Expérience / Éco Plein air invite you to a snowshoeing & porto experience.
+Let Quatre Natures guide you through the pristine beauty of Jacques-Cartier National Park on a snowshoeing expedition (shuttle available from downtown).

 What to Wear and Equipment Required